zhangxii/prog-slice/README.md

 # prog-slice

-Using wala to slice the java file.
+You can use the `src/slice/SliceMain.java` to slice a java file.